1975 Sugar Bowl: Game Summary

 A 37-yard Bahr field goal reduced the lead to four points with under twelve minutes remaining.
 The Crimson Tide responded with an extended drive, resulting in a 28-yard Ridgeway field goal to push the lead back to seven at 13–6, the final score.
-For his 210 yards passing after completing ten of twelve pass attempts, Alabama quarterback Richard Todd was named the games outstanding player.
+For his 210 yards passing after completing ten of twelve pass attempts, Alabama quarterback Richard Todd was named the game's outstanding player.

 It was Alabama's first bowl win in nine years (since January 1967) and started a string of six straight bowl victories.